Byaxy/prime-gene-biomedical-solutions-app/README.md

 ### **Backend Powered by Appwrite**

 - Secure authentication and user management.
-- Scalable database for storing sales, inventory, and customer data.
+- Scalable database for storing sales, inventory, and customer data, etc.
 - File storage for product images and documents.

 ---